shnehapaudyal/dqat/README.md

 - Installs all required Python packages listed in requirements.txt.
 - Creates a touchfile to indicate that the environment setup is complete.

+The default configuration for connecting to the database is set to use sqlite to allow anyone to start and locally run the project.

 ### 1. Build the Project
 To set up both the Python environment and the Node.js dependencies in one step, you can run: